How to Use Macro to Create Folders from Excel List (3 Methods)

 End If

 • This code will run whenever the CommandButton3 button is clicked.
-At first, using the Folder_Exists function it is checked whether the selected Parent Folder already exists or not.
+At first, using the Folder_Exists function, it checks whether the selected Parent Folder already exists or not.
 If it doesn’t exist then it will show a message to select a valid parent folder.

 If TypeName(Selection) = "Range" Then